 The revival of the Cypriot economy also benefited from external events in its immediate geographic context: note the unfortunate collapse of Beirut between the midseventies and the early nineties due to civil war and occupation by Syria and Israel.
-Cyprus
+Cyprus replaced Beirut as the region's centre for finance and commerce (Hitchens, 1997; Vassiliou, 1976).
+In addition, Cyprus developed and retained economic ties with numerous countries in the Middle East with which it set up a system of trade for its local industries.
+Finally, in the 1990s with the fall of the Soviet Union, Cyprus was quick to establish economic relationships with former Soviet countries to the north.

-&lt;sup>11 Puerto Rico provides an interesting example here.
+Puerto Rico provides an interesting example here.
 In the 1940s, the island initiated a program of self-sustained development that was apparently fairly successful in providing employment and satisfactory GDP per capita.
 This policy was reversed in Operation Bootstrap whereby Puerto Rico was forced by the US to embark on the path of export-led development causing a great decline in the social circumstances of the population.
 Dietz (1987) suggests that this was politically driven to suppress populist successes in the context of the Cold War and make way for US capital investment.